We’ve been working with our EDI in Housing member group to drive progress towards a more equal, diverse, and inclusive housing association sector.

-The insight review showed data gaps and exposed that where we do have EDI data, just how far we have to go.
+The insight review showed huge gaps in our knowledge and exposed that where we do have EDI data, just how far we have to go.
 As such, part of our work on EDI in housing has focused on improving and understanding data on EDI.
-We need to know where we are in order to know where we want to be and measure our progress.
+We need to know where we are in order to know where we want to be and to be able to measure our progress.

 By supporting the sector to better understand the diverse characteristics of their communities, and how their workforces compare to them, we are helping the sector form a solid foundation for ensuring our leadership is diverse, and that housing association workplaces embrace equality.

 There is a strong moral case for equality, diversity and inclusion.
 Our insight review also highlighted the business case - diversity within a workforce improves the performance and productivity of organisations.
 People trust leaders that reflect the diversity of the people they lead, the customers they serve, and the communities in which they are rooted.

 Talent can be found all around us and attracting it from the widest pool possible creates competitive advantage – as a sector, by not being as diverse as we could be, we are missing out on talent.